-• takes day to day responsibility for e-safety issues and has a leading role in establishing and reviewing the school esafety policies / documents

-- ensures that all staff are aware of the procedures that need to be followed in the event of an e-safety incident taking place. - provides training and advice for staff - liaises with the Local Authority - liaises with school technical staff - receives reports of e-safety incidents and creates a log of incidents to inform future e-safety developments. - meets regularly with E-Safety Governor to discuss current issues. - attends relevant meeting of Governors - reports regularly to Senior Leadership Team and the safeguarding team - that the use of the network/internet/Virtual Learning Environment/remote-access /email is regularly monitored in order that any misuse or attempted misuse can be reported to the Headteacher for investigation. - Ensuring that any online safety incidents are logged on CPOMS and dealt with appropriately in line with this policy
+- takes day to day responsibility for e-safety issues and has a leading role in establishing and reviewing the school e-safety policies / documents - ensures that all staff are aware of the procedures that need to be followed in the event of an e-safety incident taking place. - provides training and advice for staff - liaises with the Our Lady of Lourdes CMAT - liaises with school technical staff - receives reports of e-safety incidents and creates a log of incidents to inform future e-safety developments. - meets regularly with E-Safety Governor to discuss current issues. - attends relevant meeting of Governors - reports regularly to Senior Leadership Team and the safeguarding team - that the use of the network/internet/Virtual Learning Environment/remote-access /email is regularly monitored in order that any misuse or attempted misuse can be reported to the Headteacher for investigation. - eensures that any online safety incidents are logged on CPOMS and dealt with appropriately in line with this policy

-The Network Manager (Adept) is responsible for ensuring:
+IT Network and Support Manager, Chris Cook is responsible for ensuring:

-- that the academy's technical infrastructure is secure and is not open to misuse or malicious attack - that the academy meets required e-safety technical requirements - that they keep up to date with e-safety technical information in order to effectively carry out their e-safety role and to inform and update others as relevant - that monitoring software / systems are implemented and updated as agreed in academy policies
+- that the school's technical infrastructure is secure and is not open to misuse or malicious attack - that the school meets required e-safety technical requirements - that they keep up to date with e-safety technical information in order to effectively carry out their e-safety role and to inform and update others as relevant - that monitoring software / systems are implemented and updated as agreed in school policies